FAQ about Hypnotherapy Training

 How can I find out more about UK College graduates and how they have used their training?

-Will I get any advice on how to set up and market a therapy practice?
+Will I get any support with setting up and building my therapy practice?

 Will I get help finding a supervisor?

 Yes.
+All practising hypnotherapists should have a clinical supervisor, whose role is to continually mentor and support you in direct relation to your practice with clients.
 The UK College has a list of approved supervisors.
-Also certain professional registers such as NCH maintain a database of approved supervisors and will provide members with support in finding a suitable supervisor.
+Also certain professional registers such as NCH and GHR maintain a database of approved supervisors and will provide members with support in finding a suitable supervisor.